Byadiso/Byadiso/README.md

 - 👋 Hi, I’m BYAMUNGU Desire.
-- 👀 I’m interested in Javascript technologies and its world.
+- 👀 I’m interested in Javascript technologies.
-- 🌱 I’m currently creating cool things with HTML, CSS, Javascript, Express,Node.js and mongoDB.
+- 🌱 I’m creating cool things with HTML, CSS, Javascript, react, Express,Node.js and mongoDB.
-- 💞️ I’m looking for new opportunities with JS Frontend,or Full-stack.
+- 💞️ I’m looking for new opportunities with JS Frontend, or Full-stack.
-- 📫 Just drop an email to byadiso@gmail.com or check my portfolio at https://portfoliode.netlify.app/, I will be happy to get intouch with you.
+- 📫 Drop an email to byadiso@gmail.com or check my portfolio at https://portfoliode.netlify.app/, I will be happy to get in touch with you.

 ### :hammer_and_wrench: Languages and Tools exploring nowadays :